TIY-Austin-Front-End-Engineering/Curriculum/INSTALL.md

+# Install Instructions

+Normally you *NEVER* want to run random commands that you get from the internet in your terminal without understanding what they are and exactly what they do.
+The terminal could give anyone full access to your entire computer.
+In this case these commands are coming from a trusted source (me) so it's okay.

 ### Run Software Update
 > We want the newest version of OS X and all updates before we move on.